 2. Determine the right ad format

-There are currently ten Pinterest ad formats.
-Let’s look at what they are and why you might use them:
+This chart highlights what they are and why you might use them.

 3. Know your budget